ExpressionEngine/ExpressionEngine-User-Guide/docs/development/actions.md

 [TOC]

 ## Overview
-Actions in ExpressionEngine are URL endpoints which are typically reached with the `ACT` query parameter.
+Actions in ExpressionEngine are URL endpoints that are reached with the `ACT` query parameter.
 An example of this might be `http://myamazingsite.com/?ACT=43` where 43 is the ID given to an action registered in the `exp_actions` database table.
 These actions are tied to methods in an add-on which can be used to accept input from forms or run some sort of other functionality defined in the add-on.

-## How To Build An Amazing Add-on?
+## How To Build An Amazing Action?
 To generate an action we use the CLI to add the action to our existing add-on named "Amazing Add-on".

 ```